-Mock-orange (Philadelphus coronarius 'genuine'): Only look to see if the flowers have opened.
+Mock-orange (Philadelphus coronaries 'genuine'): Only look to see if the flowers have opened.
 It is not necessary to see pollen falling off the stamens.

-Forsythia (Forsythia suspense): Only look to see if the flowers have opened.
+Forsythia (Forsythia suspense), and Heather (Calluna vulgaris): Only look to see if the flowers have opened.
 It is not necessary to see pollen falling off the stamens.

-Heather (Calluna vulgaris both 'Allegro' and 'Long White'): Only look to see if the flowers have opened.
+Heather (Calluna vulgaris): Only look to see if the flowers have opened.
 It is not necessary to see pollen falling off the stamens.